 Team/Student Member filling out Report:

-Alleged Offender Name: Dept/Ext.
+Alleged Offender Name: Dept/Ext

-Witnesses: Dept/Ext.
+Witnesses:

 Event(s):

 (Use additional sheets of paper if required)

-You should be aware that the nature of your complaint may require Beebe Healthcare/School of Nursing to investigate it, even if you request otherwise.
-Should you wish Beebe Healthcare/School of Nursing not to disclose certain information you have provided, please specify that information below.
-Beebe Healthcare/School of Nursing will try to honor such requests consistent with its obligation to identify and correct instances of harassment, including sexual harassment.
-Confidentiality may not always be possible because of the steps necessary to eliminate the harassment.
+You should be aware that the nature of your co to investigate it, even if you request otherwise. not to disclose certain information you have pre Healthcare/School of Nursing will try to honor and correct instances of harassment, including possible because of the steps necessary to eliminate the steps of the steps necessary to eliminate the steps of the steps necessary to eliminate the steps necessary the steps necessary to eliminate the steps necessary the steps necessary to eliminate the steps necessary the steps necessary to eliminate the steps necessary the steps necessary the steps necessary the steps necessary the Should you wish Beebe Healthcare/Sclovided, please specify that information such requests consistent with its obligates sexual harassment.
+Confidentiality may hool of Nursing below.
+Beebe ation to identify

-eliminate the harassment.
+Signature of team member/student Dete

-Signature of team member/student
+Signature of team member/student Date